top of page

 Background

-The WOTC may potentially reduce an employer’s federal income tax liability by up to $9,600 per qualified applicant (depending upon the applicable employee target group), equal to a portion of the wages paid to those individuals.
-See IRC §51(a), (b).
+As outlined above, the WOTC may potentially reduce an employer’s federal income tax liability by up to $9,600 per qualified hire (depending on the target group and applicable wage ceilings), IRC §§ 51(a)–(b); 51(b)(3).

 To be eligible for the credit, employers are required to timely file requests for certification with State Workforce Agencies (“SWAs”).
-Tax exempt employers that hire qualified veterans may claim this credit against Social Security taxes.
+Qualified tax‑exempt employers hiring qualified veterans may claim a WOTC against the employer’s Social Security tax on Form 5884‑C. I.R.S., About Form 5884‑C; IRS Tax Tip 2024‑85 (Oct.
+28, 2024).

 Eligible Worker Populations (max credit 40% of eligible wages)